 Because the Salmon is Sacred to me i had to find a way to clean-up my waste water from my art production.
 With a little research and the Golden paint website i found a simple solution and constructed an Acrylic paint removal system.
 Please check out this link to the simple process. http://www.goldenpaints.com/just-paint-article3.

-Sockeyeking artworks is in High production at this time.
+Sockeyeking artworks is in high production at this time.
 I am currently creating Serigraphs on aluminum panels.
 Its the aluminum that really sets these pieces off.
 By using translucent acrylic colours , the aluminum surface reflects light through the paint creating a real ocean colour and feel.
 Everytime you walk by a piece or the lighting changes, the ocean seems to come alive and the fish even appear to move, wow!.
-Be sure to head out to the Black Rock resort in Ucluelet, B.C. for the Art Splash exhibit going on now, and i will be there as an artist in action on March 22 and 23 to demonstrate my technique.
+And for 2018 I am creating larger format pieces on paper and canvas to allow more space for larger numbers of fish, kelp accents, and of coarse lots of vibrant colours.